-For a detailed discussion of the unique risks to investors that may be involved if we were to adopt a VIE structure in the future, see "Risk Factors-Risks Related to Doing Business in China-Our holding company structure involves unique risks to investors.
+For a detailed discussion of the unique risks to investors that may be involved if we were to adopt a VIE structure in the future, see "Item 3.
+Key Information-D. Risk Factors-Risks Related to Doing Business in China-Our holding company structure involves unique risks to investors.
 If in the future we were to amend our operating structure to use any VIE again for our operations in China or if PRC regulatory authorities were to disallow our holding company structure, additional risks and uncertainties will be involved."

-As used in this prospectus, "NaaS" means (i) prior to the completion of the Restructuring, subsidiaries and VIEs of NewLink that provided EV charging services in China, and (ii) upon and after the completion of the Restructuring, Dada Auto, its subsidiaries, and for the period during which Dada Auto maintained VIE arrangements with Kuaidian Power Beijing, the VIE Kuaidian Power (Beijing) New Energy Technology Co., Ltd.; "we," "us," "our," or "our company" means, upon and after the Closing, NaaS Technology Inc., a Cayman Islands exempted company with limited liability, and its subsidiaries, and, prior to the Closing, RISE Education Cayman Ltd, a Cayman Islands exempted company with limited liability, and its consolidated subsidiaries.
+As used in this annual report, "we," "our," or "our company" means, upon and after the Closing, NaaS Technology Inc., a Cayman Islands exempted company with limited liability, and its subsidiaries, and, prior to the Closing, RISE Education Cayman Ltd, a Cayman Islands exempted company with limited liability, and its consolidated subsidiaries.